Looking for the best Massage providers?

 For an oil base massage you should undress to your own level of comfort and cover yourself with a large towel.
 Ask your therapist for the advice in this matter.

 Avoid using perfumes, body oils lotions; other skin and hair products.
-It is also recommended to remove jewelry and body piercing so they don’t restrict you or your therapist in any way, get massage oil on them etc.
+It is also recommended to remove jewellery and body piercing so they don’t restrict you or your therapist in any way, get massage oil on them etc.

 Q. What about hygiene?
 Should I really bother?